Abandoned vehicles

 Penalties

-If you have evidence to help us take action against persons responsible for abandoned vehicles this may result in -
+If you have evidence to help us to act against persons responsible for abandoned vehicles, it may result in -

 - £200 fixed penalty